Gbayilo/alx-low_level_programming/0x00-hello_world/README.md

 3. [Name](3-name): write a script that compiles a C file and creates an executable named cisfun.
 4. [Hello, puts](4-puts.c): write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 5. [Hello, printf](5-printf.c): write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+6. [Size is not grandeur, and territory does not make a nation](6-size.c): write a C program that prints the size of various types on the computer it is compiled and run on.